alexisschaffer/alexisschaffer/README.md

 ### Hi there 👋

-I am currently studying at the FH Technikum Wien in Austria :austria:
+I am currently studying at the University of Applied Sciences Technikum Wien in Austria :austria: